To quote one of my mentors, “A job search is not rocket science…”

 So you’ve gone to law school, passed the bar exam and practiced law for a bit.
 Maybe your current employer promised you more than you were given.
 Perhaps your interests have changed over the years, and you’re looking for new opportunities.
 Maybe your plan was simply to gain some practical legal experience initially, and then move on.
 For whatever reasons, now you’re looking to change your focus, inside or outside of the law.

 Though finding a job may not be “rocket science,” it does take effort on your part to land a new opportunity.
-Working with me, we short-cut the time you expend searching for new, gratifying work.
-I promise you (and most lawyers won’t do that), yes, promise you, that your time with me will be productive and well-spent.
+Working with us, we short-cut the time you expend searching for new, gratifying work.
+We promise you (and most lawyers won’t do that), yes, promise you, that your time with me will be productive and well-spent.

 While the reasons why you originally went to law school may not apply to your situation now, we work to ascertain your interests, strengths and talents.
 At the same time, we explore your current visions and how to best steer you there.
 (Pages entitled, “Services for Law Students and Recent Law School Grads” and “The Other Side of the Desk” outline principles which apply equally to you, too.)

-Most important, working with me gives you a fresh perspective of yourself and your transferable job skills.
-You readily discover your many transferable skills, more than you think.
+Most important, working with us will give you a fresh perspective of yourself and your transferable job skills.
+You will readily discover your many transferable skills, more than you think.
 We highlight those skills with each endeavor we pursue.

-My overall intent is to energize you and your job search.
-You receive constant, positive encouragement from me.
-You realize inspiring, innovative ways to practice law or pursue other fields.
+Our overall intent is to energize you and your job search.
+You will receive constant, positive encouragement with us.
+You will realize inspiring, innovative ways to practice law or pursue other fields.

-With my legal career counseling, I am with you every step of the way.
+With our legal career counseling, we are with you every step of the way.

 "Our son has strong opinions about people, so when he called after talking with Nancy, we could hear his voice lift ...